AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views-preview-and-save.md

 uid: data-views-preview-and-save
 ---

-# Step 6: Generate a preview and save your data view
+# Step 6: Preview and save the data view

 1. In the `Generate Preview` pane, turn the **Auto Refresh** toggle switch on to enable auto refresh.
 With auto refresh enabled, changes to any of the streams included in the data view are immediately reflected in the data view.